ScratchEverywhere/ScratchEverywhere.github.io/extensions/format.md

 IDK how to properly format one of these and it's a pretty simple format so...

 The first part of a `.see` file is the magic string `SE!
 EXTENSION` (not null-terminated.)
-It's followed by a null-terminated string representing the ID of the extension.
+The magic string is followed by a byte which should be `1` if the extension is a core extension and a `0` in all other cases.
+After that is a null-terminated string representing the ID of the extension.
 Then there's a null-terminated string representing the name of the extension.
 There's a null-terminated string representing the description of the extension after that.
 The 2 next bytes are used to figure out the permissions needed by the extension.
-After the permissions is a byte representing supported platforms.
-Following the supported platforms is any amount of bytes representing types of blocks, this section is null-terminated.
-After the types is the corresponding IDs in the same order, each one should be null-terminated and there should be the same amount of IDs as types.
-Followed by the Lua bytecode of the extension.

-# SECE (Scratch Everywhere!
-Core Extension)

-`.sece` files start with the magic string `SE!
-CORE.EXT` (not null-terminated.)
-The magic string is followed by a null-terminated string representing the name of the extension.
-The name is followed by a null-terminated representing the description of the extension.
-The next 2 bytes are used to figure out the permissions needed by the extension.
 After the permissions is a byte representing supported platforms.
 Following the supported platforms is any amount of bytes representing types of blocks, this section is null-terminated.
 After the types is the corresponding IDs in the same order, each one should be null-terminated and there should be the same amount of IDs as types.
 Followed by the Lua bytecode of the extension.

 # Permissions